dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 		multiqc --filename multiqc_report_clean_captus .

-* Copy the `html` report to you computer and open it in the browser.
+* Copy the `html` report to your computer and open it in the browser.
 You can compare this report with the one we did in the NGS tutorial

-#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
-JUST OPEN A NEW TERMINAL WINDOW
+#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW.

  	scp -P 22110 $USERNAME@10.153.134.10:/data_tmp/$USERNAME/data/03_captus/01_clean_reads/02_qc_stats_after/multiqc_report_clean_captus.html .